aspose-total/Aspose.Total-Products/total/en/net/conversion/epub-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render EPUB to TSV" h2="Export EPUB File to TSV via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert EPUB file to TSV within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export EPUB to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to TSV.
+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert EPUB files to TSV within any .NET, C#, ASP.NET and VB.NET applications.
+The process involves two steps, both of which are made possible by the components included in the Aspose.Total for .NET suite.

+The first step is to use Aspose.PDF for .NET to export the EPUB file to XLSX.
+This component provides a wide range of features for working with PDF documents, including the ability to convert PDF files to other formats such as XLSX.

+The second step is to use Aspose.Cells for .NET to convert the XLSX file to TSV.
+This component provides a powerful Spreadsheet Programming API that enables developers to easily manipulate spreadsheets.
+It also includes features for converting spreadsheets to other formats, such as TSV.

+By using Aspose.Total for .NET, developers can quickly and easily convert EPUB files to TSV.
+The suite provides all the components necessary to perform the conversion in two simple steps.
+Aspose.PDF for .NET is used to export the EPUB file to XLSX, and Aspose.Cells for .NET is used to convert the XLSX file to TSV.
+This makes it easy for developers to quickly and easily convert EPUB files to TSV within any .NET, C#, ASP.NET and VB.NET applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}